 Half Dome is one of the most popular hikes in Yosemite National Park (and the world) – and for good reason!
 The views from the top are hard to describe, but we’ll just throw out the first adjectives that come to mind so you have an idea: magnificent, mind-blowing, breathtaking, awe-inspiring, majestic… Still feels like we didn’t do it justice but you get the idea!
-If it’s not already, hiking Half Dome should be on your hiking bucket list.
+If it’s not already, the Half Dome hike in Yosemite should be on your hiking bucket list.
 Sometimes a bucket list can feel never-ending, and you may not be sure where to start.
 If you want to hike Half Dome this summer, there are some things you need to know before you can check it off your bucket list!

 Unless you plan on a multi-pitch climb or Alex Honnolding it, you’ll need a permit to summit Half Dome.
 The Cable Route requires each hiker has a permit that is awarded through a lottery system that takes place at the end of March.
 In addition, 50 or so daily permits are awarded two days in advance throughout the summer by lottery as well.

 Check out Recreation.gov for more information on the Half Dome Lottery.

 Many people hike Half Dome in one day, but it is not recommended without proper training.
 The first thing to consider, is getting a permit for a day hike.
 There are 225 day hiking permits available each day and they are granted by lottery.
 You have a few different trail options if you are conquering this iconic granite beast in a day, but no matter which trail you choose a day hike on Half Dome is going to require a minimum of 14 miles and 4,800 feet of elevation gain.
 Most hikers take from 10-12 hours to hike Half Dome and back!
 Check out Tip #7 below for ideas on which Half Dome trailhead to start at.